hil-se/FairReweighing/README.md

 ```
 python main.py german
 ```
-3. Results are stored in separate csv files
+3. Results are stored in separate folder